-This question is often raised in regard to all company-related IT applications.
+This question often arises in regard to all company-related IT applications.
 What's remarkable here is that an employee app target group will include non-desk employees who are generally unrecorded in any sort of IT system or user directory.
-Often these employees are only documented in personnel payroll systems.
+Often the only documentation of these employees exists in personnel payroll systems.
 Thus the CMS needs to provide an easy method for importing employee lists that not only include a name and clear characteristics (for instance, an ID number), but further personalization of information such as specific location or region.

 For details about user onboarding and app management, check out the blogpost: How to Onboard Employees to an Internal Communications App.

-5. What's the Difference between a Native App or a Web App?
+5. What's the Difference between a Native App and a Web App?

-Native apps are well-known from private smartphone use: they are small programs downloaded from an app store.
-The huge benefit is that only native apps are able to deeply affect the devices’ features which enable features such as push notifications.
+Native apps are well-known by any private smartphone user who has ever downloaded one of these small programs from an app store.
+The huge benefit is that only native apps can deeply affect the devices’ features that enable functions such as push notifications.
 (Read more in our comprehensive guide: An Internal Communications App—8 Key Points to Get Started.)

 6. How Do I Distribute the App to My Employees?

-The Staffbase employee app is distributed via a public app store.
-Employees are already used to this process due to having installed other apps on their device.
-The app store also ensures that the app is updated on a regular basis.
+Public app stores distribute the Staffbase employee app.
+Employees will have undoubtedly already used this process when installing other apps on their device.
+The app store also ensures regular updates of the app.
 (Read more in our comprehensive guide: An Internal Communications App—8 Key Points to Get Started.)

-7. How Does an App Fit My Intranet Strategy?
+7. How Does an Internal Communication App Fit My Intranet Strategy?